cfpg/base/README.md

 ## Includes
 - Watch + livereload
 - requirejs
+- uglify
 - Sass
 - Bourbon Neat - http://neat.bourbon.io/
 - GSAP - https://greensock.com/gsap

 ## How to use
 - Clone or download repo into folder
+- Modify package.json as needed
 - npm install
+- Run ´grunt´ to execute watch task that listens to SASS and JS changes and builds them

 ## Project Structure
 - / - root